micahwoods/atcweb3/content/project/soil-tests/index.md

 ## Research

 ATC does a lot of research in this area too.
+You can [sign up here](https://subscribepage.com/soil) to receive ATC's free soil testing newsletter with advice and news about this topic.

 My [Ph.D. dissertation](/publication/woods-2006-thesis) was about soil testing methods and nutrient availability to turfgrass in sand rootzones.
 Since then, I've helped to develop the [MLSN guidelines](/mlsn/), conduct the [Global Soil Survey](https://osf.io/rg49p/), and I continue to study testing methods, sampling techniques, and nutrient content of soils and turfgrass.

 {{< cite page="/publication/woodsetal-2020" view="1" >}}